Agriculture

 Different Type of Roses - Floribunda Rose

-Floribunda rose variety is a cross between HT and Polyantha.
-The idea behind creating this variety was that they bloom with the profusion of polyantha roses but possess hybrid tea's colour and floral beauty.
+The Floribunda rose variety is a cross between HT and Polyantha.
+The idea behind creating this variety was that it would bloom profusely like polyantha roses but possess the hybrid tea's colour and floral beauty.
 These roses come with stiff shrubs, which are bushier and smaller than the average hybrid tea roses but less extensive and dense than the average polyantha.
 It has a cluster of big flowers in gorgeous shades of yellow, purple, pink, white, and orange.
-These roses are the best choice for hedges as they are equipped with a low-growing shrub.
+These roses are the best choice for hedges, as they are low-growing shrubs.
 Some popular varieties of Floribunda roses are Mahak, Sindoor, Summer Snow, Rajamani, Prema, and many others.

 Grandiflora Rose